juliancabezas/deep_learning_perceptron/README.md

 conda activate perceptron
 ```

-4. Run each specific file in yout IDE of preference, (I recommend [VS Code](https://code.visualstudio.com/) with the Python extension), using the root folder of the directory as working directory to make the relative paths work.
+5. Run each specific file in yout IDE of preference, (I recommend [VS Code](https://code.visualstudio.com/) with the Python extension), using the root folder of the directory as working directory to make the relative paths work.

 Each file contains the workflow for each algorithm (Perceptron, Multilayer Perceptron, Random forest, Support Vector Machine)

+* Alternatevely, you can build your own environment following the package version contained in requeriments.tx